reader-books/project_rbac/README.md

 # RBAC Project by PHP

-- This **educational project** performs a basic implementation of Role-Based Access Control (RBAC) using PHP and Object-Oriented Programming (OOP) principles
+- This **educational project** provides a basic implementation of Role-Based Access Control (RBAC) using PHP and Object-Oriented Programming (OOP) principles
-- It was created to explore foundational concepts in computer science, algorithms, and design patterns
+- It was created to explore fundamental concepts in computer science, algorithms, and design patterns

-## 1. Core Functionally
+## 1. Core Functionality

 The system includes essential features for: